14th May 2013

 Finds are still being analysed.
 In addition to the pottery and flints mentioned above they include a fine quernstone, a lovely bronze brooch, coins and fishing weights.

-I would strongly recommend a visit to Jane's website (see links) where you will find illustrations of the excavations and finds, and interviews with archaeologists form the Cotswold Archaeology.
+I would strongly recommend a visit to Jane's website (see links) where you will find illustrations of the excavations and finds, and interviews with archaeologists from Cotswold Archaeology.
 The website link is below.

 Jane's talk was delivered with her usual infectious enthusiasm and we look forward to hearing more of this important local site as work progresses.